pluiedev/alien/README.md

-# `alien`
+# `xenomorph` —  Shapeshift between package formats

-A Rust port of [`alien`](https://sourceforge.net/projects/alien-pkg-convert/), a tool that converts software packages to work from one package manager to the next.
+A tool that converts software packages to work from one package manager to the next, originating as a rewrite of the classic [`alien`](https://sourceforge.net/projects/alien-pkg-convert/) script.

 Currently, the tool supports converting between:
  - `.deb` packages — used by `dpkg`, prevalent in Linux distributions (distros)